arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Arizona Divorce Records?

-A marriage in Arizona can be terminated by either an annulment, legal separation, or a divorce.
-A divorce is a legal procedure that ends a valid marriage—officially termed “dissolution of marriage” in the state.
-In Arizona, there are 8.0 divorces per every 1,000 women above 15 years of age.
+In Arizona, a marriage may be terminated by annulment, legal separation, or divorce.
+A divorce is a legal procedure that ends a valid marriage, officially termed "dissolution of marriage" in the state.
+Arizona has 8.0 divorces per 1,000 women above 15 years of age.

 Arizona is predominantly a no-fault divorce state.
 This means that the petitioning party is not required to present evidence of wrongdoing by the partner to be granted a divorce.
-It is more difficult to obtain a divorce for a covenant marriage in Arizona.
-The process also differs a bit from a formal marriage.
+It is more difficult to obtain a divorce for a covenant marriage in Arizona, and the process differs slightly from a formal marriage.

 There is a 60-day waiting period from the date a petition was filed.
 After this period, the process of divorce begins.
 How much longer it takes to be granted one depends on the number of factors:

-- Presence of minors in the union, a marriage with no children is easier to dissolve than one with children, especially minors.
+• The presence of minors in the union, a marriage with no children, is easier to dissolve than one with children, especially minors.

-- Whether the divorce is contested or not.
-A contested divorce means that both involved persons have dissenting opinions on getting a divorce, or on issues such as child custody, property settlements, etc. The more the points of disagreement, the longer a divorce process may take.
+• Whether the divorce is contested or not.
+A contested divorce means both involved persons have dissenting opinions on getting a divorce, or on issues such as child custody, property settlements, etc. The more points of disagreement, the longer the divorce process may take.

-Family judges preside over divorce suits at the Superior Courts across the state of Arizona.
-Although there is a general pattern to the process of divorce, counties vary slightly in the procedure.
-Divorce is said to be final when the presiding judge signs the divorce decree.
-After that, the case records are forwarded to the Superior Court Clerk’s office in the county.
+Family judges preside over divorce suits at the Superior Courts across Arizona.
+Although there is a general pattern to the divorce process, counties vary slightly in the procedure.
+Divorce is final when the presiding judge signs the divorce decree.
+After that, the case records are forwarded to the Superior Court Clerk's office in the county.
 There, they are maintained, and copies are issued upon request to interested parties.

 Are Divorce Records Public in Arizona?

-Although a divorce record is a personal record, it is open to the public via court access in Arizona.
-This is important for the transparency of the legal process in the state.
+Although a divorce record is personal, it is open to the public via court access in Arizona.
+This is important for the transparency of the state's legal process.
 However, information on probate and juvenile matters in the record is sealed by statute from public access under confidential rules of the Supreme Court of Arizona.

 Records of 50 years and above are kept at the Arizona State Archives by default.
 Not all counties in the state do this, so it is best to contact the Clerk of the court of interest to determine where the record is located.